 “Beware of false prophets, who come to you in sheep’s clothing, but underneath are ravenous wolves.
 By their fruits you will know them” (Mt 7:15-16).

-One way is that we can begin by following the lead of Pope Francis who has been encouraging us to read and prayerfully reflect on the Gospels each day.
+One way is that we can begin by following the lead of Pope Francis who has been encouraging us to read and prayerfully reflect upon the Gospels each day.

-May we resist the temptation to just read the Gospel with the sole intent to finish it and move on to something else, so as to just complete one more task.
-Instead may we read slowly, reflectively, spending time with Jesus by mediating on a word or phrase from the Gospel that peaks our attention.
+This does not mean that we just read the words on the page with the sole intent to finish it and move on to something else, so as to complete one more task.
+Instead we are to read slowly, reflectively, spending time with Jesus by mediating on a word or phrase from the Gospel that peaks our attention.
 We may receive an insight, an intuition, a confirmation, a sense of excitement, or a question as we are reading.
-May we resist the temptation to just blow off what arises and instead pay attention, and follow where Jesus is leading us.
-We can also place ourselves in the scene as if we are watching a movie.
-In this way, allowing our senses to come alive and again pay attention to what arises.
+We can also be confused, perplexed and frustrated.
+A helpful practice is to place ourselves in the scene as if we are watching a movie.
+Then we can imagine our senses coming alive and pay attention to what arises.

-Another gift of encountering Jesus in the Gospels is that we will naturally be drawn to examine our conscience as we read and ponder the life and teachings of Jesus.
-As we are able to see those fruits of selfishness, greed, judgment, gluttony, lust, pride, indifference, sloth, envy, wrath, or any others, seek God’s forgiveness and can begin to prune those branches within us that lead to such fruits.
-This will leave more room for the fruits of love, joy, peace, patience, kindness, chastity, goodness, generosity and self-control, to grow and mature in our life.
+Another gift of encountering Jesus in the Gospels, that some may not recognize as a gift, is that we will naturally be drawn to examine our conscience as we read and ponder the life and teachings of Jesus.
+As we are able to see those fruits of selfishness, greed, judgment, gluttony, lust, pride, indifference, sloth, envy, wrath, and/or any others that we are bearing.
+We can then seek God’s forgiveness so to begin to prune those branches within us that lead to such fruits.
+This discipline will provide more energy and nourishment for the fruits of love, joy, peace, patience, kindness, chastity, goodness, generosity and self-control, to grow and mature in our life.

-As we come to know Jesus and his voice, we will begin to recognize, through the fruits they bear, those false prophets who seek to lead us astray, and so be better be able to resist their temptations as well as temptations within.
-We will better know the truth of who we are and are created to be.
-More importantly, we will no longer lead others astray, but as we bear the fruits of the Spirit we will lead others through word and deed to the Shepherd.
+As we experience the Gospels critically as well as prayerfully, we will come to know Jesus and his voice, we will begin to recognize, through the fruits that others bear, those false prophets who seek to lead us astray, and so be better able to resist their temptations, as well as our own temptations.
+We will better know the truth of who we are and who God calls us to be.
+More importantly, we will not lead others astray but as we bear the fruits of the Holy Spirit we will help others through word and deed to experience the Shepherd in their lives.